 A mention must be given to the special effects and the props of the laboratory.
 One suspects that much of the machinery of the lab was borrowed, stolen and reused, as was often the case on these films, but a man who most certainly had a hand at for example the brain itself and some of the equipment was special effects man Theodore Lydecker.
 Along with his brother Howard ”Babe” Lydecker, Theodore was something of a star within the special effects field in Hollywood at the time, as he helped Republic create what was probably the best special effects, ans especially miniature and miniature photography, of the Hollywood serials.
 (For example Universal’s special effects guru John P. Fulton was forbidden from working with Universal’s serials, as not to take him a way from movie making.)

 ”The Lydecker Brothers” were masters of miniature building, photographing and up-blowing.
 They created hyper-realistic buildings and plains, trains and automobiles, and often shot their miniature sets with natural lighting and forced perspective so that they would both look realistic and huge at the same time.
 They also loved big explosions and car crashes, and did elaborate wire work with airplanes, flying saucers and even styrofoam dummies in serials like Adventures of Captain Marvel and King of the Rocket Men.
 They were both nominated for two Oscars and won a Golden Globe.
 They worked on over 100 films or serials together, and Theodore’s IMDb credits lists over 360 productions in film and TV – many of them within the realm of science fiction.
 They both worked on virtually every one of Republic’s sci-fi serials, including their first one, Undersea Kingdom (1936, review), starring Ray ”Crash” Corrigan, which was Republic’s answer to Universal’s Flash Gordon, released the same year (review), as well as Adventures of Captain Marvel (1941, review), Captain America (1944, review), Flying Disc Man From Mars (1950) and Radar Men From the Moon (1952).
-Theodore also created effects for two sci-fi films in the fifties, Tobor the Great (1954) and The Atomic Kid (1954).
+Theodore also created effects for two sci-fi films in the fifties, Tobor the Great (1954, review) and The Atomic Kid (1954).